alexmeigz/ChangeUpTeam1/README.md

 aigame.exe
 ```

----

 ## The game

 There is a 3x3 grid of goal posts with a max of 3 balls in each post...
 Goal is to get 4, 3 in a rows...

----

 ## How to play

 When prompted you can `add` or `remove` a ball from the board by specifying the post number.
-A mmini board will be displayed with the post numbers.
+A mini board will be displayed with the post numbers.

 Add a ball to the board: